Goda’s Slave – Chapter 7: Twin Gardens

 But I’m not a Middlelander,” Kanna repeated.
 “You can’t just erase my identity with the stroke of a pen!”

-“Fine, then,” the woman said, gesturing towards the page, re-reading the scrawl conspicuously, “you can tell me which names you want out of all of these—but it can only be two of them.
+“All right, then,” the woman said, gesturing towards the page, re-reading the scrawl conspicuously, “you can tell me which names you want out of all of these—but it can only be two of them.
 Who do you want to be?
 ‘Kanna Rava’?
 Or perhaps you’d rather be ‘North-Facing Mount’?
 Does that suit you more?”

 Kanna’s anger boiled into the back of her eyes, where it had started to transform into tears against her will.
 She slammed her hands on the table.
 She was opening her mouth again, to shout at the woman, but then a voice came trickling smoothly from behind her shoulder.

 “She’s right, you know,” Goda said.
 “People only have two names in this culture.
-They really have no other way to parse your paperwork.
+They really have no other way to process your paperwork.
 If they don’t shorten your name now, then they certainly will at some office in the Middleland, and in that case you may have no choice in what they decide to call you.”

 “‘Kanna Rava’ is fine,” she said finally, her tension deflating.